Vermont Child Care Apprenticeship Program

 Apprentices come from a variety of backgrounds.
 Typically they are individuals new to the field and/or individuals who have not had formal education in the early childhood field.
-All must have a willingness to commit to fully participate in a training program.
+Apprentices must commit to fully participating in the training program.

 How do I find an employer who will sponsor me as an apprentice?